-Beaten copper work really began in the Tsubame area during the middle of the Edo period (1600-1868) when specialists from Sendai in present-day Miyagi prefecture come to the area and passed on their skills.
-Kettles were some of the first articles made using copper from a locally mined source.
+Beaten copper work began in the Tsubame area during the middle of the Edo era (1600-1868) when specialists from Sendai in what is today Miyagi Prefecture arrived in the area and passed on their skills.
+Kettles were some of the first items made using the locally mined copper.

-During the latter part of the 19th century there was an active exchange of ideas and techniques with other areas and Tsubame Tsuiki Doki became established as an art craft to include the use of chasing.
-Subsequently this led to the development of a metal processing and treatment industry centered on the city of Tsubame.
+During the latter part of the 19th century, an active exchange of ideas and techniques took place with other areas and Tsubame beaten copperware became an established art craft involving the technique of chasing.
+Subsequently this led to the development of a metal processing industry in the city.

-The word “Tsuiki” in Tsubame tuiki doki means to hammer a shape out of copper.
-From a single flat sheet of copper, through repeated hammering, the final three dimensional shape is achieved.
-Even items with a spout, such as tea-kettles, are hammered from the same sheet of copper, revealing the depth and mastery of the craft.
+Tsubame beaten copperware involves hammering a three-dimensional shape out of a single flat sheet of copper.
+Even items with a spout, including tea-kettles, are hammered from the same sheet of copper, revealing the depth and mastery of the craft.

 How to make

-The copper sheet is first laid over an iron planishing stake, and copper is gradually shaped into a cylinder and then its final form by hammering it at different angles against the stake.
-As the hammering process hardens the copper, it is repeatedly heated in fire to ensure the copper stays soft for molding.
-These steps are repeated continuously until the final shape is achieved.
-The copper is then engraved with decorations, given hammered patterns, and finally boiled in a solution of copper verdigris and copper sulfate to give the copperware its unique color.
+The copper sheet is first laid over an iron planishing stake and gradually shaped first into a cylinder and then into its final form by hammering it at different angles against the stake.
+Because the hammering process hardens the copper, it must be repeatedly heated in fire to keep it soft enough for molding.
+These steps are repeated until the final shape is achieved.
+The piece is then decorated with engraved or hammered patterns, before finally being boiled in a solution of copper verdigris and copper sulfate to give the copperware its unique color.